Riley County and City of Manhattan Food and Farm Council

 Cats’ Cupboard: The K-State Food Pantry

-Financial donations can be made by credit card through the website.
-Providing non-perishable food, hygiene products, and kitchen supplies to currently enrolled K-State students and employees facing financial challenges.
+A food pantry providing non-perishable food, hygiene products, and kitchen supplies to currently enrolled K-State students and employees facing financial challenges.

 Contact treasurer Ryan Likes for Common Table monetary donations.